-Indeed, investigations in Flat Field on Treherne's Farm (within site 114) have shown that the area may have been of some importance during the prehistoric periods.
+Indeed, investigations in Flat Field on Treherne's Farm (within site 114) have shown that this area, at least, may have been of considerable importance during the prehistoric periods.
 This work has yielded a variety of Bronze Age finds including 84 pottery sherds.
-A number of pits and spreads of heat-shattered stones, interpreted as a Bronze Age 'burnt mounds' (structures where water was heated by hot stones for industrial purposes, food-processing or bathing), were also discovered near to the southern extremity of site 11428.
+A number of pits and spreads of heat-shattered stones, interpreted as a Bronze Age 'burnt mounds' (structures where water was heated by hot stones for industrial purposes, food-processing or bathing), were also discovered near to the southern extremity of site 114.
 These included: